Rockfella/ErgoAnnotation/README.md

 ### Export Annotations to CSV
 When the annotations are complete, the annotations can be exported to .csv for further analysis.

+## Import
+Before importing data, it´s required to save the file first.
+This is important as the Actipass imports use the file folder to find potential icons you can download the icons from this repo: